-Any dealer that purchases Gulf reef fish, Atlantic dolphin and wahoo, coastal migratory pelagics, or South Atlantic snapper grouper harvested from federal waters must have a federal Gulf and South Atlantic dealer permit and submit weekly reports.
-However, to purchase IFQ species or species groups, the dealer must have a Gulf IFQ dealer permit.
+Any dealer that purchases Gulf reef fish, Atlantic dolphin and wahoo, CMP, or South Atlantic snapper grouper harvested from federal waters must have a federal Gulf and South Atlantic dealer permit and submit weekly reports (50 CFR §622.5).
+However, to purchase species in the Gulf program, the dealer must have a Gulf IFQ dealer permit (50 CFR §622.21).